 Make sure you have enough finance

 - Arrange all your financing at once and allow for unexpected cash flow shortfalls.
-Do not try to manage with less than you need in return for a lower interest rate.
+Do not try to manage with less than you need in return for lower financing costs.

-- If you run short of cash and then fail to make a payment on a loan, you will be technically ?in default?.
+- If you run short of cash and then fail to make a payment on a loan, you will be technically 'in default'.
 The bank may let you miss a payment, but may impose higher costs as a result.
-Alternatively, the bank may call in the loan and security.
+Alternatively, the bank may demand repayment.

 Overdrafts have two clear advantages

 - An overdraft is a simple, flexible way of financing changing cash flow requirements.